Jsadek326/Twitter-Clone/README.md

 A basic Twitter clone created using Laravel in Laravel Homestead.

-this app allows the user to:
+this app currently allows the user to:
     Login/Register
     Follow/Unfollow
+    View Followers/Folllowing
     Edit their profile page

+still to be added:
     Tweet/Retweet
     View their timeline